DataDog/integrations-core/oracle/README.md

 export LD_LIBRARY_PATH=/opt/oracle/instantclient/lib:$LD_LIBRARY_PATH
 ```

 **Note:** Agent 6 uses upstart or systemd to orchestrate the datadog-agent service.
-Environment variables may need to be added to the service configuration files at the default locations of `/etc/init/datadog-agent.service` (Upstart) or `/lib/systemd/system/datadog-agent.service` (systemd).
-See documentation on [Upstart][4] or [systemd][5] for more information on how to configured these settings.
+Environment variables may need to be added to the service configuration files at the default locations of `/etc/init/datadog-agent.conf` (Upstart) or `/lib/systemd/system/datadog-agent.service` (systemd).
+See documentation on [Upstart][4] or [systemd][5] for more information on how to configure these settings.

 #### After installing either the JDBC Driver or the Instant Client